Study Progress Update

 To establish the long-term effects of a procedure to repair the mitral valve in dogs with naturally occurring, advanced CVD using a minimally-invasive surgical approach.

 Current treatment for mitral valve disease is medical (i.e. drugs) and is intended to control the clinical signs of this disease.
-However, none of the medical treatments affects the mechanism primarily responsible for the development of clinical signs, which is mitral regurgitation (leakage through the mitral valve).
+However, none of the medical treatments affect the mechanism primarily responsible for the development of clinical signs: mitral regurgitation (leakage through the mitral valve).
 In humans, the standard of care for patients with this disease is surgical mitral repair, but the procedure’s invasiveness, complexity, and high cost have limited its implementation in veterinary medicine.
 Driven by the same obstacles, minimally-invasive mitral repair is currently being successfully used in humans.

-- Significant cardiomegaly
+- Significant cardiomegaly (enlarged heart)